+About Productboard

-productboard is a customer-driven product management system that empowers teams to get the right products to market, faster.
-It provides a complete solution for product teams to understand user needs, prioritize what to build next, align everyone on the roadmap, and engage with their customers. productboard is easy to use, enables companywide collaboration, and integrates into existing workflows.
+Productboard is a customer-driven product management system that empowers teams to get the right products to market, faster.
+It provides a complete solution for product teams to understand user needs, prioritize what to build next, align everyone on the roadmap, and engage with their customers. productboard is easy to use, enables company-wide collaboration, and integrates into existing workflows.

 Learn more at productboard.com